datalad/datalad/paper.md

 DataLad's features can be flexibly integrated into standard scientific workflows.
 For example, by using the concept of dataset nesting to modularize the evolution of a research project, DataLad can fulfill the YODA principles for reproducible science [@yoda:myyoda], and, with this simple paradigm, facilitate efficient access, composition, scalability, reuse, sharing, and reproducibility of results (see \autoref{fig:two}).
 With core commands that aim to simplify operation of the underlying tools, DataLad makes RDM workflows more accessible to novices and experts alike.
-Importantly, compatibility with all Git/git-annex functionality is retained, such that DataLad's simplification does not impair the capabilities offers by these tools.
+Importantly, compatibility with all Git/git-annex functionality is retained.

 ![DataLad datasets are reusable modular components, which can be nested to establish a complete provenance trail all the way from a publication to the original data.
 Various access schemes to datasets and data are provided, and further extensibility is a key architectural property.\label{fig:two}](figures/datalad-nesting-access.png)